Susan Miller Dorsey High School: History

 The school opened in 1937 and currently enrolls an average of 2,400 students.
 Dorsey High is now one of the few predominantly African-American high schools in the Los Angeles Unified School District, with 55% of its students African American and 45% Latino.
-It is located at 3537 Farmdale Avenue and Obama Boulevard near Baldwin Village.
+It is located at 3537 Farmdale Avenue and Obama Boulevard in Baldwin Village.
 The school colors are green and white, and its mascots are the Dons (male) and Donnas (female).

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

+The building was designed by architect Henry L. Gogerty.

+The school also served as the filming location for the high school scenes in Steven Spielberg's 2022 semi-autobiographical film The Fabelmans.

 Namesake

 The school was named after Susan Miller Dorsey, the first female superintendent of the Los Angeles public school system.
 Dorsey was born in 1857 in Penn Yan, New York.
 She graduated from Vassar College in 1877 and spent a year teaching at Wilson College in Pennsylvania, returning to Vassar to teach Greek and Latin.
 In 1881, she married Baptist minister Patrick William Dorsey.
 The same year, the couple came to Los Angeles, where he became pastor of First Baptist Church at 6th Street and Broadway (then known as Fort Street).

 In the early 1890s, her husband abandoned her, taking their son with him.
 Dorsey returned to teaching in 1896 at Los Angeles High School, where she rose to vice principal.
 By 1913, she was assistant superintendent of schools.
 In 1920, she became superintendent.
 Dorsey remained superintendent for 9 years.